gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-05/index.md

 - The `install.sh` scripts for the `cloudwatch-log-aggregation-scripts`, `syslog`, and `cloudwatch-memory-disk-metrics-scripts` modules were unnecessarily using `eval` to execute scripts used in the install steps.
 This led to unexpected behavior, such as `--module-param` arguments being shell expanded.
-We've removed the calls to `eval` and replaced with a straight call to the underlying scripts.
+We&apos;ve removed the calls to `eval` and replaced with a straight call to the underlying scripts.

 _This release is marked as backwards incompatible, but this only applies if you were (intentionally or otherwise) relying on the `eval` behavior (which is not likely or recommended!)._